Pargat-Dhanjal/Skream-2023/README.md

 # KJSCE Skream 2023
-The development repository for the offical website of KJSCE Skream 2023
+The development repository for the official website of KJSCE Skream 2023

 ## Website